tnscorcoran/bluegreen-1/README.md

-# Blue Green Deployments - modified by TC to force build
+# Blue Green Deployments - modified by TC to force build2

 The master is blue, the branch is green.